 However, the theoretical approaches that are naturally suited for studying the finite-size effects are typically not directly applicable at large chemical potentials, where a critical endpoint might be found.
 The most prominent example is lattice QCD.
-Although lattice calculations provide information from the first principles on the phase transition at vanishing $\mu$, their extension to finite chemical potentials is limited due to the infamous sign problem \cite{Langelage:2009jb, Vovchenko:2018zgt}.
-Various techniques have been invented to overcome this issue \cite{Borsanyi:2012ve, Karsch:2003jg, Bazavov:2019www, deForcrand:2002pa, Parisi:1983mgm, Klauder:1983zm}, and the system size dependence of the phase boundary at $\mu\neq0$ has also been studied on the lattice through extrapolation from imaginary chemical potentials \cite{RubenKara:2024krv, Borsanyi:2025lim}.
+Although lattice calculations provide information from the first principles on the phase transition at finite temperature ($T$) and vanishing baryon chemical potential ($\mu_B$), their extension to finite $\mu_B$ is limited due to the infamous sign problem \cite{Langelage:2009jb, Vovchenko:2018zgt}.
+Various techniques have been invented to overcome this issue \cite{Borsanyi:2012ve, Karsch:2003jg, Bazavov:2019www, deForcrand:2002pa, Parisi:1983mgm, Klauder:1983zm}, and the system size dependence of the phase boundary at $\mu_B\neq0$ has also been studied on the lattice through extrapolation from imaginary chemical potentials \cite{RubenKara:2024krv, Borsanyi:2025lim}.
 Finite-size effects can also be implemented systematically in chiral perturbation theory (ChPT).
-This provides information on the size dependence of physical quantities, e.g. meson masses, decay widths \cite{Colangelo:2002hy, Colangelo:2003hf, Colangelo:2005gd}, and the quark condensate \cite{Gasser:1986vb, Gasser:1987ah, Bijnens:2006ve, Damgaard:2008zs, Adhikari:2023fdl}, although the results are reliable only at low temperatures and vanishing chemical potentials.
-Reliable modeling of finite volume systems valid at high density is mandatory to capture any signatures of a potential critical point expected in this domain.
+This provides information on the size dependence of physical quantities, e.g., meson masses, decay widths \cite{Colangelo:2002hy, Colangelo:2003hf, Colangelo:2005gd}, and the quark condensate \cite{Gasser:1986vb, Gasser:1987ah, Bijnens:2006ve, Damgaard:2008zs, Adhikari:2023fdl}, although the results are valid only at low temperatures and vanishing chemical potentials.
+Reliable modeling of finite-volume systems valid at high density is mandatory to capture any signatures of a potential critical point expected in this domain.